-- The mortgage interest on your primary residence, as well as any secondary residence you own (there are limits, but relatively few taxpayers are affected)
+- the mortgage interest on your primary residence, as well as any secondary residence you own (Note: There are limits, but relatively few taxpayers are affected).

-- Points you paid when purchasing the house (or convinced the seller to pay for you)
+- mortgage points you paid when purchasing the house (or convinced the seller to pay for you)